torusage-imc2018/torusage-imc2018.github.io/README.md

 _Combined Mean Exit Weight_ - 0.015

 Our PrivCount stream measurements were conducted between 2018-01-04 and 2018-01-05.
 We measured the number of streams of various types observed from our relays over a 24 hour period.
 We focused on initial streams that provide hostnames and target destination ports, traditionally associated with web content (i.e., port 80 or 443).
 The rationale behind this is explained clearly in Section 4.2 of our paper.

-The resuts with 95% confidence interval are as follows:
+The results with 95% confidence interval are as follows:

 | Measurement Description | Results file |
 |-------------|--------------|
 | Exit stream measurement | [exit-stream-2018-01-04.csv](data/exit-stream-2018-01-04.csv) |

+Figure 1 in the paper plots the raw values shown in the csv.

 ### Exit Domain Measurements